smXplorer/AlliGator/docs/source/alligator-notebook-window.rst

 It is recommended to take advantage of the Notebook to insert annotations, paste intermediate plots or images and in general keep track of user workflow.
-Saving the Notebook at the end of an analysis session provides a convenient record of analysis steps used parameters and during analysis, which goes a long way in ensuring reproducibility.
+Saving the Notebook at the end of an analysis session provides a convenient record of analysis steps and parameters used during analysis, which goes a long way in ensuring reproducibility.
+It can also be useful to print the settings used during analysis using the ``Settings:Export Settings to Notebook`` menu.

 .. rubric:: Notes